This week on February 2, my husband and I will celebrate our 15th wedding anniversary.

 Marital Disconnect

-So, at the end ofdisconnected last summer, my husband and I weren’t speaking to each other beyond necessity … for quite a while.
+So, at the end of last summer, my husband and I weren’t speaking to each other beyond necessity … for quite a while.
 It was uncomfortable and concerning.
 For months I had learned some wonderful communication techniques from a Nonviolent/Compassionate Communication Coach which had served me well.
 But then…

 One night, I got triggered.
 Bad.
 And I briefly but intensely blew up.
 The next morning when I tried to apologize and reconnect, my husband got triggered.
 Bad.
 And he briefly but intensely blew up.